polatsemih/web-api-v1/README.md

 ---

 ### Application
-The Application layer is responsible for the application's commands and queries, handlers using the CQRS Pattern and MediatR pattern, and validators using FluentValidation.
-It also includes interfaces for Dapper and repositories, and AutoMapper for mapping command requests with entities.
+The Application layer is responsible for the application's commands and queries, handlers using the `CQRS Pattern` and `MediatR pattern`, and validators using `FluentValidation`.
+It also includes interfaces for `Dapper` and repositories, and `AutoMapper` for mapping command requests with entities.

 ### Domain
 The Domain layer contains the entities, constants, and result classes.

 ### Infrastructure
-The Infrastructure layer contains the necessary infrastructure for the application, including services for logging with `ILogger`, serialization with `JsonConvert` and caching using either `IMemoryCache` or `IConnectionMultiplexer` (i.e., Redis).
-The Redis server is configured to run on a WSL2 Ubuntu distribution at port 6379.
+The Infrastructure layer contains the necessary infrastructure for the application, including services for logging with `Serilog`, serialization with `Newtonsoft.Json` and caching using either `Microsoft.Extensions.Caching.Memory` or `StackExchange.Redis`.
+The `Redis server` is configured to run on a WSL2 Ubuntu distribution at port 6379.

 ### Persistence
 The Persistence layer manages the database connection and database methods.
-It uses Dapper as an ORM and includes both synchronous and asynchronous methods (also with cancellation token support).
-It can execute commands directly from raw SQL or by calling stored procedures.
+It uses `Dapper` as an ORM and includes both synchronous and asynchronous methods (also with cancellation token support).
+It can execute commands directly from `raw SQL` or by calling `stored procedures`.

 ### Api
-The API layer handles requests using `IMediator` and utilizes caching with `IRedisCacheService`.
+The API layer handles requests using `MediatR` and utilizes caching with `StackExchange.Redis`.

 ---